open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 app|0 or 1|The sample web application for reference, users should use their own application server management-console|0 or 1|The console for conference management

-Follow the steps below to set up a MCU cluster:
+Follow the steps below to set up a OWT server cluster:

-1. Make sure you have installed the MCU package on each machine before launching the cluster which has been described in section [Install the MCU package](#Conferencesection2_3_3).
+1. Make sure you have installed the OWT server package on each machine before launching the cluster which has been described in section [Install the OWT server package](#Conferencesection2_3_3).

 2. Choose machines to initialize MongoDB and RabbitMQ servers.